ActiveSolution/active-lab-iac2022/labs/bicep.md

 ```bicep
 var webAppName = 'webapp${uniqueString(resourceGroup().id)}'
 ```
+> **Note**
-uniqueString will generate a deterministic hash string based on the input.
+> uniqueString will generate a deterministic hash string based on the input.
 This means that it will return the same output value every time, if we call it with the same input value.
 In this case we pass the id of the our resource group.
 Since that will not change over the lifetime of the resource group, we will get the same name for the app service every time.
 Read more about the uniqueString template functiom here: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions-string#uniquestring

 Now, create the app service by using the snippets again by typing *res-web-app* and hit ENTER.